oscardelalanza/the-weather-app/README.md

 ![Screenshot](./screenshots/screenshot.png)

-You can find the original requirements at [The Odin Project](https://www.theodinproject.com/courses/javascript/lessons/weather-app)
+You can find the original requirements in [The Odin Project](https://www.theodinproject.com/courses/javascript/lessons/weather-app)

 ## Built With